 The minimum number of access points from any County road to any parking area, whether on-site or off-site, shall be two (2), utilizing a primary / secondary access plan.
 The primary access shall be the longest access route from the County road to the parking area to enable the longest available queue (back-up of waiting vehicles) into the parking area without queuing into or over the County right of way.
-Should the primary access queue extend to the County road, the traffic control personnel on the County road at the primary access point shall redirect traffic to the secondary access point until the queue along the primary parking lot access.
+Should the primary access queue extend to the County road, the traffic control personnel on the County road at the primary access point shall redirect traffic to the secondary access point until the queue along the primary parking lot access road is satisfactorily reduced to allow resumption of traffic onto the primary parking lot access.
 Traffic control personnel stationed on the County road at the primary parking lot access location may also release traffic to the secondary parking lot access location when outbound traffic on the County road is approaching and passing through the primary parking lot access location to avoid a stoppage of inbound event traffic and interference with the passage of local traffic.

-3.5 PARKING AREA ACCESS
+PARKING AREA ACCESS 3.5